PEAK CLUSTER CARBON CAPTURE AND STORAGE PIPELINE PROPOSAL:

 This project would go through the National Infrastructure system, not local planning.
 If this authority and the Secretary of State decide in favour of the project, then that would overrule Green Belt rules as `very special circumstances’.

 Cement and lime are currently vital to construction, water treatment, agriculture and other parts of our lives.
-The traditional processes to make them from limestone are inherently large producers of carbon dioxide, as the gas is formed in large amounts during the chemical processes involved.
+The current processes to make them from limestone were mostly developed in the early 19th century e.g. Portland cement.
+These processes are inherently large producers of carbon dioxide, as the gas is formed in large amounts during the chemical processes involved.
 See Wikipedia for information on the chemistry and environmental impact of cement production.
 Internationally, around 8% of carbon emissions come from cement/lime manufacture, a significant amount from one industry.

 Wirral Wildlife entirely realises the gravity of the climate crisis, and its close links to the biodiversity crisis.
 A rapidly changing climate threatens all life on earth including people.